informalsystems/tendermint-rs/light-node/README.md

 # LightNode

 [Tendermint] light client node wraps the light-client crate into a command-line interface tool.
-It can be used as a standalone light client daemon and exposes an RPC endpoint that exposes the current state of the light node.
+It can be used as a standalone light client daemon and exposes a JSONRPC endpoint from which you can query the current state of the light node.

 ## Getting Started